oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/preparation.md

 ##### Locating an operator image

-Production ready operator images for various supported versions of the operator are publicly located in the operator
+Production-ready operator images for various supported versions of the operator are publicly located in the operator
 [GitHub Container Registry](https://github.com/orgs/oracle/packages/container/package/weblogic-kubernetes-operator).
 Operator GitHub container registry images can be directly referenced using an image name similar to